akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 The expected format of `address` follows the Cluster URI convention.
 Example: `akka://Main@myhostname.com:3311`

+In the paths `address` is also allowed to be provided without the protocol prefix.
+Example: `Main@myhostname.com:3311`

 ### Get /members responses

 | Response code | Description